RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Range-aware Relative Neighborhood Graph

 \end{definition}

-By Definition~\ref{def:rrng}, the longest edge in a triangle is pruned in an RRNG if the attribute of the third node lies within the attribute range defined by the two endpoints of that edge.
+\revRone{As in \yin{MRNG}, this definition is recursive}.
+For a fixed source node \(x\), candidates on each side of \(x.a\) can be processed in nondecreasing attribute gap \(|y.a-x.a|\), with ties broken deterministically.
+If \(z\) is a valid range-aware witness for \(x\to y\), then \(z.a\) lies between \(x.a\) and \(y.a\), so \(z\) is processed before \(y\) in the same-side scan.
+Therefore the recursive definition is realized by retaining \(x\to y\) exactly when no previously retained outgoing neighbor of \(x\) lies in \(\operatorname{rlune}(x,y)\).
+The graph may contain both directions for a pair of nodes, but \revRone{the two directed edges are selected by the pruning rule of their respective source nodes.} Figures use simple edge drawings when the direction is not material; \revRone{search paths and pruning statements below use the directed outgoing edges.}

 \begin{example} Fig.~\ref{fig:rrng-pruning-examples} illustrates the RRNG structure, with node numbers indicating numeric attributes.
-Subfigure (a) depicts a difference from the \yin{MRNG}: while the \yin{MRNG} will prune edge $(3, 4)$ as the longest edge in triangle $(2,3,4)$, our RRNG retains it because node $2$ falls outside the attribute range of the edge endpoints.
-Subfigure (b) shows the RRNG's pruning strategy: edge $(4, 6)$ is pruned as it is the longest edge in triangle $(4,5,6)$, and node $5$ lies within the attribute range of $(4, 6)$. \end{example}
+In subfigure (a), the candidate edge is $(3,4)$.
+Although node $2$ lies in the geometric witness region, it does not satisfy the attribute-between condition because $2 \notin (3,4)$, so RRNG retains edge $(3,4)$.
+In subfigure (b), the candidate edge is $(4,6)$, and node $5$ satisfies both the geometric witness condition and the attribute-between condition, so RRNG prunes edge $(4,6)$. \end{example}

-\textbf{Differences between \yin{MRNG} and RRNG.} Although Example~\ref{example:rrng} \yin{illustrates} the fundamental differences between RRNG and \yin{MRNG}, one might intuitively assume that the \yin{MRNG} is a subgraph of RRNG, since RRNG's range-aware pruning condition appears stricter and thus might preserve more edges.
-However, this is not true.
-As shown in Fig.~\ref{fig:rng_to_rrng}, the \yin{MRNG} in subfigure (a) prunes edges $(1, 2)$ and $(3, 4)$, while the corresponding RRNG in subfigure (b) retains these edges but prunes edge $(1, 4)$—which exists in the \yin{MRNG}—because node 2 lies within the attribute range defined by nodes 1 and 4, and edge $(1,4)$ is the longest in triangle $(1,2,4)$.
-This confirms that the edge sets of \yin{MRNG} and RRNG are not in a subset relationship.
+\textbf{Differences between \yin{MRNG} and RRNG.} Although Example~\ref{example:rrng} \yin{illustrates} the RRNG pruning rule, it would be misleading to view RRNG as simply an \yin{MRNG} with fewer pruning opportunities.
+RRNG changes which vertices are allowed to serve as witnesses, so the retained edge set can change in both directions.
+As shown in Fig.~\ref{fig:rng_to_rrng}, node labels again denote attribute values.
+The upper sketches visualize the generic replacement pattern, while the lower pair gives a concrete four-node example.
+In the \yin{MRNG} in subfigure (a), edge $(1,4)$ is preserved as a direct monotonic connection.
+In the corresponding RRNG in subfigure (b), edge $(1,4)$ is pruned because node $2$ lies in the attribute interval $(1,4)$ and witnesses triangle $(1,2,4)$.
+At the same time, RRNG retains edges such as $(1,2)$ and $(2,4)$, so neither graph's edge set contains the other's.